-The best time to visit Medan is throughout the year since the temperature stay within a comfortably warm range year-round (20°C to 30°C).
+The best time to visit Medan is throughout the year since the temperature stays within a comfortably warm range year-round (20°C to 30°C).
 It tends to rain year-round as well, but rainfall is heavier during the autumn and winter months of September to December.
 The rain comes quickly and leaves usually just as quickly and you won’t experience whole days of rainfall so even if it’s raining, you’ll be able to schedule around it.

-What you do want to avoid are the big holidays, when it’ll be hard to find hotels and take double to triple the amount of time to reach popular, close-by destinations.
+What you do want to avoid are the big holidays, when it’ll be hard to find hotels and take double to triple the amount of time to reach popular close-by destinations.

 How to Get to Medan

 Medan is the easiest city in Sumatra to get to – which is precisely why it’s the most popular jump-off point to reach other destinations on the island.
 Both Medan’s Polonia International Airport and its Belawan Sea Port are visa-free and visa-on-arrival points.

 The Polonia International Airport is located a short 15 minutes from the city and it has plenty of both international and domestic flights flying to and from it, including:

 - Garuda Indonesia